mb0/xelf-old/DESIGN.md

 machinery that resolvers can choose to resolve arguments.

 The form resolvers provided by xelf are grouped into the core, std and library resolvers.
-The core built-ins include basic operators, conditional and the dyn and as resolvers.
+The core built-ins include basic operators, conditional and the 'dyn' and 'con' resolvers.
 The std built-ins have basic resolvers that include declarations.
-The library built-ins are provide extra functionality centered around one type.
+The library built-ins in package utl provide extra functionality centered around one type.

 Forms and Functions
 -------------------